ssvlabs/ssv-liquidator/README.md

 ##### The liquidator node performs 2 main processes:

 - Syncing network contract data Every minute the liquidator node pulls recent balance-determining events for the SSV networks contract and maps all of the network's accounts on the node level to calculate the potential block for liquidation for each account in the network
-- Liquidating accounts Once the potential liquidation block is reached the liquidator node will call the liquidate() function in the network contract, if the node was the first to successfully pass the transaction the account will be liquidated and its SSV collateral will be sent to the wallet address which performed the liquidation
+- Liquidating accounts once the potential liquidation block is reached.
+The liquidator node will call the liquidate() function in the network contract, if the node was the first to successfully pass the transaction the account will be liquidated and its SSV collateral will be sent to the wallet address which performed the liquidation

 ## Requirements